 This is just one variation and, as mentioned, the possibilities are endless.
 See here for some other Shakshuka recipes.
 I think it’s up to you to figure out what combination of spices, vegetables, and proteins you like best.
 And the only way to do that is to cook Shakshuka over and over again.

-This Shakshuka (eggs poached in tomato sauce) is bursting with flavour thanks to Harissa and big chunks of Merguez, a North African sausage.
+This Shakshuka Merguez (eggs poached in tomato sauce) is bursting with flavour thanks to Harissa and big chunks of North African sausage.

 - 4-6 large, free-range, organic eggs